mathworks/toolboxdesign/README.md

 We also recommend including in your toolbox folder:

-* A `gettingStarted.mlx` file at the top level of the toolbox folder that introduces your users to your toolbox and showcase important workflows.
+* A `GettingStarted.mlx` file at the top level of the documentation folder that introduces your users to your toolbox and showcase important workflows.
 This file should give an overview of how to use your toolbox and highlight key functionality.
 * Examples are an effective way for users to learn how to use your toolbox.
 We recommend using MATLAB Live Scripts to show how to use different parts of your toolbox and including them in an `examples` folder under the toolbox directory.
 This makes it easier for users to explore and try out different code samples.

 Our example toolbox has: